rexackermann/howdy-wal/README.md

 - **View Logs**: `tail -f /var/log/howdy-wal.log`

 ### Unlock Flow
-- **Press Any Key**: Stops the screensaver and triggers the camera.
+- **Interaction**: Move the mouse, swipe the touchpad, or press any key to stop the screensaver and trigger the camera.
 - **Biometric Fail**: An interactive menu will appear allowing **[P]assword** or **[R]etry**.

 ---